Max Muncy Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the third-ranked team ERA among all league pitching staffs (3.78).
+- The Guardians' 3.77 team ERA ranks third across all league pitching staffs.

-- Guardians pitchers combine to allow 128 home runs (one per game), the second-fewest in baseball.
+- The Guardians surrender the second-fewest home runs in baseball (129 total, one per game).

+- Curry (3-1 with a 3.24 ERA and 52 strikeouts in 75 2/3 innings pitched) makes the start for the Guardians, his seventh of the season.

-- In his last appearance on Wednesday against the Cincinnati Reds, the right-hander tossed 4 1/3 innings, allowing five earned runs while surrendering eight hits.
+- In his most recent outing on Friday against the Detroit Tigers, the righty threw six innings, giving up one earned run while surrendering five hits.

-- The 30-year-old has amassed an ERA of 6.57, with 5.8 strikeouts per nine innings, in 16 games this season.
-Opponents are batting .306 against him.
+- In 31 games this season, the 25-year-old has amassed an ERA of 3.24, with 6.2 strikeouts per nine innings.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.